-When a customer signs up on your website, Quaderno manages everything including custom designed invoices that are sent directly to customers, recordkeeping, and reporting.
-It can even be integrated with Xero in order to make your accounting easier.
+When a customer signs up on your website, Quaderno automates everything including custom designed invoices that are sent directly to customers, real-time recordkeeping, and reporting.
+It can even be integrated with Xero or QuickBooks to simplify your accounting even more.

 Taxamo represents our second option.
 Although not specifically created to integrate with MemberPress, it is compatible with three popular gateways including Braintree, Stripe, and PayPal and support for subscriptions is included.